fadeoutsoftware/WASDI/docs/Legal/EULA.rst

 7. Unlawful or Unauthorized Uses
 -------------------------------------
 7.1.
 You may not use the Services for any unlawful purpose.
-Your use of the Services must comply with all local rule regarding online conduct and acceptable content.
+Your use of the Services must comply with all local rules regarding online conduct and acceptable content.

 7.2.
 You may not use the Services in any manner that could damage or overburden the Services or interfere with any other party’s use of the Services.